jbbfreitas/Python-Essencial/Aula5.md

 Pesquise na internet sobre a performance(velocidade de execução) do `while` e do `for`

 #### Desafio 4 :innocent:
-Execute os exemplos de 9 a 13 no Jupyter.
+Execute os exemplos de 9 a 14, mostrados nesta aula,  no Jupyter.

 Por hoje é só.